namathew7/ds6/README.md

     - Primary Dataset: TTC Streetcar Delay Data was obtained from the [City of Toronto’s Open Data Portal – TTC Streetcar Delay Data](https://open.toronto.ca/dataset/ttc-streetcar-delay-data/)
     - Weather Data: Historical weather information was sourced from [Environment and Climate Change Canada (ECCC) using Station ID 6158355](https://climate.weather.gc.ca/historical_data/search_historic_data_e.html)
     - TTC stops and Street Car routes were obtained from City of Toronto Map Portal

-- Data cleaning: Manually corrected spelling and formatting mistakes in the "Location" column, removed rows that were not part of the established TTC streetcar routes, and removed rows that contained missing values in the "Bound" column.
+- Data cleaning: Manually corrected spelling and formatting mistakes in the "Location" column, removed rows that were not part of the established TTC streetcar routes, and removed rows that contained missing values in the `Bound` column.
 - Exploratory Analysis: Used visualization techniques to understand patterns and find correlations between different variables.
 - Regression Analysis and Cross-Validation: Built various regression models and pipelines (KNN, Linear, XGBoost, Ridge, Lasso, Random Forest) to determine minutes of delay, created training and testing sets, and assessed model accuracy.
 - Classification: Built a classification model using Random Forest, to classify delays as either ‘minor’ or ‘moderate’.
 Created training and testing sets, used cross-validation and classification reports to assess model precision and recall.